2017 NFL Thanksgiving schedule: Redskins host Giants, Cowboys play Chargers

 8:30 p.m.
 ET, NBC

-The first game ever in D.C. on Thanksgiving probably won't bring any sort of questions about Washington's mascot.
+The first Thanksgiving game in D.C. probably won't bring any sort of questions about Washington's name.
 Nope, none at all.
 There will also remain questions about Kirk Cousins which might not be answered at this point, what with his second franchise tag -- assuming no new deal is reached before July 15 -- set to expire at the end of the of the year and the Redskins potentially not being able to keep him around.
-The Giants, with Eli Manning and an incredible receiving corps highlighted by Odell Beckham , Jr., Brandon Marshall and Sterling Shepard , should be a contender for this parity-filled division as well.
+The Giants, with Eli Manning and an incredible receiving corps highlighted by Odell Beckham Jr., Brandon Marshall and Sterling Shepard , should be a contender for this parity-filled division as well.

 CBS Sports Store